Managing Data Privacy and Cybersecurity Issues

 For this purpose, the issue of coordinated measures to comply with the applicable data protection laws should be addressed as early as possible before huge amounts of digital evidence are exchanged and filed.
 In its first procedural order, the tribunal could include appropriate directions, which by way of the following generic example (including a stern responsibility disclaimer worded by the author) could be read and be amended by more specific rules:

-(1) The arbitral tribunal draws the attention of the parties to the proceedings to the fact that the arbitration proceedings are not exempted from the applicable provisions of the law on the protection of personal data (in Germany, the DSGVO, GDPR and German Data Protection Act (BDGSG)), compliance with which each party to the proceedings remains independently responsible for itself, and in connection with these arbitration proceedings.
+- The arbitral tribunal draws the attention of the parties to the proceedings to the fact that the arbitration proceedings are not exempted from the applicable provisions of the law on the protection of personal data [if possible mention the specific regulations], compliance with which each party to the proceedings remains independently responsible for itself, and in connection with these arbitration proceedings.

-a) that all personal data introduced into the proceedings are legitimate for the purposes of the arbitration; and
+- that all personal data introduced into the proceedings are legitimate for the purposes of the arbitration;

-b) only such personal data are imported as are necessary in the best judgement of the party importing them to assert or defend a claim.
-This includes the expectation that personal data contained in historical evidence that do not meet this requirement and are not necessary for text comprehension will be blacked out or pseudonymised.
+- only such personal data are imported as are necessary in the best judgement of the party importing them to assert or defend a claim.
+This includes the expectation that personal data contained in historical evidence that do not meet this requirement and are not necessary for text comprehension will be blacked out or pseudonymised; and

 However, it may be prudent not to convert these measures, the aim of which is compliance with mandatory rules that are unrelated to the dispute submitted to arbitration, into procedural rules or procedural agreements between the parties.
 If they would qualify as procedural rules in the sense of the lex arbitri or the applicable arbitration rules, any inadvertent breach could affect the integrity of the arbitration proceedings and, consequently, the award.
 This is not the purpose of mandatory data protection law, which provides for the appropriate sanctions.
 This means that measures should be adopted that permit compliance with data protection laws but, if unintentionally not followed, may not serve as a ground to challenge the integrity of the arbitral proceedings or the validity of the final award.
 Again, there is no significant case law to date.